Trisfald/veridia-rpg/Creatures.md

 This creature can't do any action.

 ### Flying
 You can fly.
-Take flight requires a free action.
+Getting off the ground requires a free action.

 ### Maximizing
 The creature's summoner can fire a spell at it.
 The spell will then bounce to the real target, but with enhanced strength.
 Roll the dice twice and take the best result between the two.\